Find us +44 (0)113 2837100

 Further details relating to assessment

 Post session activities submitted through Moodle will facilitate ongoing formative assessment opportunities via lecturer or peer feedback, these may include responses to case studies, quizzes, forum posts or blogs and self-assessment.
-One draft opportunity will be provided for each assessment task with feedback provided at least one week prior to summative submission.
+One mock opportunity will be provided for your job interview and a draft opportunity for your job application pack with feedback provided at least one week prior to summative submission.

-(1) *.
-Online Module NHS Learning Hub – Preparing for your future as a nurse.
-You will complete all components of this online module and submit your certificate of achievement to Turnitin.
-(Please note you will be able to complete this as part of your post session activity learning).
+(1) Online Module (Preparing to be a Practice Supervisor).
+You will complete the sector standard training to be able to undertake the role of a practice supervisor and submit your certificate of achievement to Turnitin.
+(Please note you will be able to complete this assessment as part of your directed study time).

 The assessments will allow you to demonstrate knowledge and understanding of principles, theory and skills required to support your transition from student to registered nurse.